QuTech-Delft/OpenQL/docs/visualizer.rst

 ------------

 When using custom gates the default gate visualizations are not used and the visualization needs to be defined by the user.
-In the ``instructions`` section of the visualizater configuration file, each instruction 'type' has its own corresponding description of gate visualization parameters.
+In the ``instructions`` section of the visualizer configuration file, each instruction 'type' has its own corresponding description of gate visualization parameters.
 These instruction types are mapped to actual custom instructions from the hardware configuration file by including an additional attribute to each custom instruction, describing its visualization type: